 Projects

 Funding £450k

-Our Early Detection & Diagnosis Funding Call aims to pump-prime the implementation of changes that will increase the proportion of cancers diagnosed at an earlier stage in Wales.
+Our Early Detection & Diagnosis Funding Call aimed to pump-prime the implementation of changes that could increase the proportion of cancers diagnosed at an earlier stage in Wales.

+Projects